Relay program: Relay 1

-Relay 1 was launched atop a Delta B rocket on December 13, 1962, from LC-17A at Cape Canaveral Air Force Station.
+Relay 1 (COSPAR satellite ID: Relay 1 1962-Beta-Upsilon 1 (62BU1)) was launched atop a Delta B rocket (355/D-15) on December 13, 1962, from LC-17A at Cape Canaveral Air Force Station.
 Its payload included radiation experiments designed to map the Earth's radiation belts.
-Apogee was 7500 km; perigee 1300.

 The spin-stabilized satellite had an initial spin rate of 167.3 rpm and an initial spin axis orientation with a declination of -68.3 deg and a right ascension of -56 deg.
-Its orbital period was 185.09 minutes.
+Its orbital period was 185.09 minutes, with an apogee of 7500 km and a perigee of 1300 km.

 Shortly after launch, two basic problems evolved.
 One was the satellite's response to spurious commands, and the other was the leakage of a high-power regulator.
 This leakage caused the first two weeks of satellite operation to be useless.
 After this period, satellite operation returned to normal.
 The satellite carried one transmitter for tracking and one for telemetry.
 The telemetry system was PCM at 1152 bit/s.
 Each 128 words per telemetry frame (of one second duration) used 113 words for the particle experiment.
-The leakage problem caused the spacecraft to revert to a low voltage state early in 1965.
-Sporadic transmission occurred until February 10, 1965, after which no usable scientific data was obtained.

 Relay 1 was the first satellite to broadcast television from the United States to Japan.
 The first broadcast during orbit 2677 (1963-11-22, 2027:42-2048 (GMT), or 1:27 pm Dallas time) was to be a prerecorded address from the president of the United States to the Japanese people, but was instead the announcement of the John F. Kennedy assassination.
 On orbit 2678, this satellite carried a broadcast titled Record, Life of the Late John F. Kennedy, the first television program broadcast simultaneously in the U.S. and Japan.
 In later orbits, NBC transmitted coverage of the funeral procession from the White House to the cathedral.
 In the three days following the Kennedy assassination, Relay 1 handled a total of 11 spot broadcasts; eight to Europe and three to Japan.
 All the useful passes of the satellite were made available to permit immediate coverage of the tragic events.

 In August 1964, this satellite was used as the United States-Europe link for the broadcast of the 1964 Summer Olympics from Tokyo, after the signal was relayed to the United States via Syncom 3.
 This marked the first time that two satellites were used in tandem for a television broadcast.

-COSPAR satellite ID: Relay 1 1962-Beta-Upsilon 1 (62BU1)
+The leakage problem caused the spacecraft to revert to a low voltage state early in 1965.
+Sporadic transmission occurred until February 10, 1965, after which no usable scientific data was obtained.